nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Search Module: `search <KEYWORD> [-flag]`

-Perhaps you don't know what modules are out there, and want to know what GEH modules are available.
+Perhaps you do not know what modules are out there, and want to know what GEH modules are available.

 You can type `search GEH` to display all GEH modules available: